 Meetings of the Financial Supervision Committee shall be deemed to have a quorum if four of its members are in attendance.
-Decisions by the Financial Supervision Committee shall be taken by a simple majority of votes; in the case of a tie, the Chairman shall cast the deciding vote.
+Decisions by the Financial Supervision Committee shall be taken by a simple majority of votes; in the case of a tie, the Chair shall cast the deciding vote.

-On average, the Financial Supervision Committee shall meet ten times each year.
-In addition, the Financial Supervision Committee may meet if its Chairman or three members of the Committee so request.
-The Financial Supervision Committee shall adopt rules of procedure concerning the preparation of, rationale for, and publication of its decisions.
+[The Financial Supervision Committee is required to meet as often as is deemed necessary and, in general, at least six times a year.
+The Financial Supervision Committee shall meet at the decision of the Chair or upon the request of three Committee members.]1) The Financial Supervision Committee shall adopt rules of procedure concerning, among other things, the preparation of, rationale for, and publication of the Committee's decisions.
 The Financial Supervision Committee shall maintain a record of minutes of its meetings.
 The Financial Supervision Committee is authorised to make its decisions public.
-Decisions shall not be published, however, if such publication can be considered to jeopardise the interests of the financial market, does not affect the interests of the market as such, or could be expected to cause damage to the parties involved that is disproportionate to the matter in question.
+Decisions shall not be published, however, if such publication can be considered to jeopardise the interests of the financial market, if it does not affect the interests of the market as such, or if there is reason to believe it will cause damage to the parties involved that is disproportionate to the matter in question.

-The Financial Supervision Committee shall report to Parliament on its work once a year.
-The contents of the report shall be discussed in the Parliamentary committee of the Speaker's choosing.
+The Financial Supervision Committee shall report to Parliament on its activities once a year.
+The report shall be discussed in the Parliamentary committee of the Speaker's choosing.